- Training Allowance at $6 per hour, capped at 180 training hours per eligibility period

 There will be an overall TCA cap of $1,000 per WSS Eligibility year.

 For courses eligible for TCA, click on this link.
 Courses outside this list will not be eligible for TCA.
 Please check with training providers for more details.
-The list of courses is subject to WSG’s prevailing funding policy and WSG reserves the right to update the courses’ eligibility at any point in time.
+Course eligibility is subject to WSG’s prevailing funding policy and may be updated at any time.

 No application is required.
 Individuals will be notified of their TCA payment via SMS and/or letter from CPF Board.
 It may take 1 to 3 months for you to receive the payment.

-Sponsoring employers are eligible for AP at up to 95% of trainee’s basic hourly salary, capped at $13 per hour2.
+Sponsoring employers are eligible for AP at up to 95% of trainee’s basic hourly salary, capped at $13 per hour.

 For courses eligible for AP, click on this link.
 Courses outside this list will not be eligible for AP.
 Please check with training providers for more details.
 The list of courses is subject to WSG’s prevailing funding policy and WSG reserves the right to update the courses’ eligibility at any point in time.